oberfrank-rezso/mobile-flashcards/README.md

-# Readable: A Content and Comment App
+# Mobile Flashcards

-A React Native iOS application built with `expo` that allows you create study decks and add questions to them.
+A React Native iOS application built with `expo` that allows you to create study decks and add questions to them.

 Readable was created for the final assessment project for the **Udacity's React Native course**.